PantherXOS/pantherx.org/_sections/home-2-connectivity.md

 #### Self-Contained Infrastructure

-PantherX has been designed to perform great in scenarios where you need to bootstrap a self-contained {% include tooltip.html keyword="infrastructure" description="Infrastructure is really a more fancy work for a bunch (or thousands!) of Panther Alpha, connected either directly, or via the Internet." %} with any number of Panther Alpha, with or without central management and even without pre-existing networking infrastructure.
+PantherX has been designed to perform great in scenarios where you need to bootstrap a self-contained {% include tooltip.html keyword="infrastructure" description="Infrastructure is really a more fancy word for a bunch (or thousands!) of Panther Alpha, connected either directly, or via the Internet, to form a new, independent network." %} with any number of Panther Alpha, with or without central management and even without pre-existing networking infrastructure.

 ![PantherNet](/assets/images/panthers.png)

-To initiate a new, self-contained infrastructure, all you need is a Panther Alpha on which you create the {% include tooltip.html keyword="initiation profile" description="The initiation profile is basically a configuration file, based on which the new Panther Alpha configures itself.
-That means, you can have any number of initiation profiles, to cover any number of scenario - for example, a file-server, a web-server, or just - your new Desktop" %} which defines each, new Panther's responsibility - for example: DNS, file or application server or staff and student computers.
+To initiate a new, self-contained infrastructure, all you need is a Panther Alpha on which you create the {% include tooltip.html keyword="initiation profile" description="The initiation profile is basically a configuration file, based on which a new Panther Alpha configures itself.
+That means, you can have any number of initiation profiles, to cover any number of scenarios - for example, a file-server, a web-server, or just - your new Desktop" %}, which defines each, new Panther's responsibility.

 ### Remote Access

 Because all Panther Alpha are identical, and come with the same core software, PantherX offers the most robust, fast, remote-login feature ever made.
 This allows you to remotely access your Panther Alpha, using any other Panther Alpha, from anywhere in the world, as long as they are connected.
-All you need is your password and a matching Panther Key.